Ehsan70/Mininet_LINC_script/LINCoe_and_iControl.md

 1. setting up the iControl
 2. setting up the linc-oe
 ------------------------------------------------------------------
-1. setting up the iControl
+# 1. setting up/running the iControl #
 If you haven't clone the LOOM repo, do the following:
 	git clone https://github.com/FlowForwarding/loom.git